-- Make sure you know the hours of the laundromat and exactly when you can expect to get your clothes back before you drop them off.
+- Make sure you know the laundromat’s hours and when you can expect to get your clothes back before you drop them off.

 What Shoes to Pack

 Choosing which shoes to pack will vary depending on your lifestyle.
-I usually travel with five pairs, all of which, for my travel style, are essential.
+I usually travel with five pairs, all of which, for my travel style, is essential.

 Check this out: Best Travel Shoes According to the Experts

-- Nice Boots: One thing I learned last year is to never not bring nice boots, ever again.
-I didn’t pack any last year and I missed them sorely.
-A good pair of travel boots is harder to find than you might think.
+Nice Boots: One thing I learned last year is to never not bring nice boots, ever again.
+I didn’t pack any last year, and I missed them sorely.
+A good pair of travel boots are harder to find than you might think.
 I look for lightweight, super packable, nearly collapsible, comfortable, versatile, neutral color boots.
-I’ve used BareTraps in the past, and my new favorites are by Dr. Scholl’s, win-win because they are SUPER comfortable to walk all day.
+I’ve used BareTraps in the past, and my new favorites are by Dr. Scholl’s; win-win because they are SUPER comfortable to walk all day.

-- Non-Toms: These are my favorite go-to travel shoes.
-I call them non-Toms because they are nearly identical to Toms, but they came from Target, which has tons of fun designs and options.
-This is my second pair, and I can attest to their quality even though they’re only $20.
+Non-Toms: These are my favorite go-to travel shoes.
+I call them non-Toms because they are nearly identical to Toms, but they came from Target, which has many fun designs and options.
+This is my second pair, and I can attest to their quality even though they were only $20.
 They are great travel shoes because they pack down, they’re lightweight, comfortable, and easy to walk in.
 These are great everyday go-to travel shoes for women.

 Carry On Toiletries